Sabre Central

 Military Sabres

-- **Infantry Sabres:** Shorter and more versatile, allowing for both slashing and thrusting in closer combat situations.
+- Infantry Sabres: Shorter and more versatile, designed for soldiers fighting on foot in close quarters where a full-length cavalry sabre would be unwieldy.
+These handled both slashing and thrusting techniques.

 Fencing Sabres